powerdata/com.powerdata.openpa/README.md

 com.powerdata.openpa
 ====================

-The goal of the API is to make model access simple and fast regardless of the back-end being used.
+The goal of the OpenPA API is to make model access simple and fast regardless of the back-end being used, and provide some basic utilities to help operate on a model.
+Our aim is to help application engineers:

+* Focus development effort on core algorithm
+* Access to real-world models during development
+* Avoid dependencies with database, data formats, and proprietary systems
+* Static and real-time data packaged in simple well-defined objects
+* Consistent API promotes reduced integration effort
+* reduced application footprint

 Status of this README
 -----